 That is par for the course.
 The two promotions just mentioned will be replaced by different promotions.

-The other racing promotion seemed like the sort of the thing Palmerbet could offer all the time.
-It is not exclusive to Palmerbet; many bookies have similar promotions.
+This promotion is not exclusive to Palmerbet; many bookies have similar promotions.
 The Protest Payout will pay a winner relegated due to a protest as though the result were upheld.

 The most critical thought to keep in mind when looking over promotions is that all promotions have terms and conditions.
 These must be understood thoroughly in order to derive the most value.